 - Internal radiation dose to personnel (inhalation/ingestion of radioactive material). - Excessive external radiation dose to or contamination of personnel. - Contamination of large areas. - Considerable delay in work. - 1.
 Notify personnel not involved in the spill to vacate the laboratory.
 Prevent other personnel from entering the contaminated area. - 2.
 Monitor personnel for contamination. - 3.
 Remove contaminated clothing.
-If skin is contaminated, flush thoroughly with water and wash with mild soap. - 4.
-Confine movement of all potentially contaminated personnel to prevent further spread of contamination. - Cover a liquid spill with absorbent paper or pads.
+If skin is contaminated, flush thoroughly with water and wash gently with mild soap.
+Do not abrade the skin, to prevent internal contamination. - 4.
+Confine movement of all potentially contaminated personnel to prevent further spread of contamination. - 5.
+Cover a liquid spill with absorbent paper or pads.
 Dampen dry powders, being careful not to spread contamination.
 Use oil if material is water reactive.
 Do not attempt to clean up the spill. - 6.
-Notify the Radiation Safety Officer (ext.
-4-4870).
-If after working hours, dial 911 and instruct operator to contact the Radiation Safety Officer.
+Notify the Radiation Safety Officer (334-844-4870).
+If after working hours, dial 911 and instruct operator to contact the Radiation SafetyOfficer.
 Also notify the laboratory supervisor or Principal Investigator. - 7.
 If possible, turn off fans or ventilation that might spread vapors or dust. - 8.
 Try to determine the radionuclide, activity, and chemical form of the material involved. - 9.
 Assist Radiation Safety in evaluation and decontamination.